Who else is sick of the covid – 19 emergency? If your not let me know your secret in the comments below please.

 With 5 months of lock down, isolation rules and other restrictions, South Americans have had to adapt to buying online.

 Some of the data for Colombia ( for instance), with a population of 50 million nearly 50% are under 35 and 75% have a smart phone to connect to the internet.
+This sort of data should guide you to what sort of niche you could use that would translate to good sales.

 I was actually helping two Colombian women order stuff online from a hardware store today.